 Having worked in the student housing industry since 2000, Masha has managed public-private partnerships at the University of Maryland, College Park, the University of Delaware, and Old Dominion University.
 Joining COCM in 2003 as a Regional Manager, Masha was an integral part of COCM’s growth as the company opened new communities at East Stroudsburg University, Frostburg State University, the University of Maryland, College Park, and the City College of New York.
 She also led COCM’s management software selection process in 2006 and became the point person for the management software package, providing implementation, support, and training to the COCM team.
 In 2009, Masha was promoted to Associate Vice President while maintaining her title and responsibilities as Regional Manager.

 In her current role at COCM, Masha acts as the primary liaison to campus partners, provides oversight and support to her Directors, and ensures the smooth operation of her communities.
 Working closely with COCM’s software provider, she develops new modules and features that meet the company’s needs in the most efficient manner.
-She also creates COCM’s annual budget templates, which ensure that the company’s complex operations and financial models are accurately reflected in its budget process.
 Additionally, Masha develops new websites for COCM’s communities by working with community constituents and a team of web developers.

 Masha earned a BS in Mathematics and a BS in Mathematics Secondary Education from the University of Maryland, College Park.
 She currently lives in Silver Spring, Maryland, and her hobbies include volunteering as a dog handler for the Lost Dog and Cat Rescue and as an usher for the Signature Theatre.